 Murray used a personal and female vocabulary of biomorphic forms that referenced the mundane world of kitchens and home life, allowing her to navigate a line between domesticity and abstraction.
 Her 1981 “Just in Time,'” an oil painting on two canvases, shows a giant coffee cup and saucer that looks as if it could be pulled apart because of the jagged breaks in its crockery.
 She has spoken of her use of drinking vessels in her works, and the cup is a recurring image for her.
 “Art is an epiphany in a coffee cup.”

 Her early admiration for Walt Disney and his cartoons influenced her to use crisp outlines and exaggerated forms.
 She would humorously blow up common everyday objects but would color them with painterly brushwork, remaining committed to the touch of the artist’s hand and to the use of traditional materials.

 Over time her painting surfaces became so large that some of her works were over 9 feet long.
 Some were shaped with upturned edges or bulges across the surface.
 Others were made from assembling the canvases together.
+There is a startling contrast between the enormous size of these canvases and their domestic emblems – tables and chairs, cups and spoons, keyholes, arms, and body parts.
 Starting in the 1980s, critics referred to her work as eloquent.
 Her subway installations are permanent fixtures: one in Manhattan and the other in Queens, N.Y.

 In 1988, the Whitney Museum organized Murray’s first museum retrospective.
 She received a MacArthur Grant in 1999; had a major retrospective at New York’s MoMA, an honor given to only four other women at that time; and was included in a Venice Biennale.